bm777/vacation-finder-training/README.md

 ```

 ### 2. Automatic training of temperature forecast (building....)
-This command will launch the API to get prediction or forecast value
+This command will launch the API to get prediction or forecast value.

-For final deployment
+For final deployment:

 ```
 uvicorn main:app --reload
 ```
-For Development and debugging
+For Development and debugging:

 ```
 python3 main.py